danharriscoastal/danharriscoastal.github.io/teaching.md

 Dan teaches a number of courses at The Unviersity of Queensland and frequently delivers guest lectures in marine and geography courses.
 Dan is also the geographical sciences coordinator for UQ.

-Below are some of the courses Dan contributes to the most as of 2019.

-Coastal Processes and Management (ENVM3200/7200)

-Marine Science (MARS2014)
+New course list for 2021

+1st Year
+MARS1001: Living Oceans (new as of 2021!)

+2nd Year:
+GEOS2100: Environmental Systems
-Geography of Australia (GEOS2015)
+GEOS2105: Geography of Australia

-Environmental Systems (GEOS2100)

-Geology of Coral Reefs (ERTH3212)

-Marine and Coastal Environmental Protection (ENVM2002)
+MARS2014: Marine Science

+3rd Year and Masters:
+ENVM3200: Coastal Environments and Processes
+ERTH3212: Coral Reefs: Past, Present and Future

 A number of PhD and Honours students in the Beachlab tutor for courses in Maths, Remote Sensing and Geography programs.